 This time last year, I’d only ever heard about canyoning (and in fairly loose terms at that.)
-Now, in the space of a few short months, I’ve canyoned in Costa Brava, canyoned in Wadi Mujib in Jordan and coasteered in Wales (the marine version, with a write-up on its way.)
+Now, in the space of a few short months, I’ve canyoned in Costa Brava, canyoned in Wadi Mujib in Jordan and coasteered in Wales (the marine version.)

 This video shows you what canyoning is like in Jordan’s Wadi Mujib – just a hop, skip and a jump (if you’ll forgive such old-fashioned verbs) from the majestic Dead Sea.

 As a canyoning veteran from the medical school of “see one, do one, teach one,” I thought I’d share my canyoning tips with you here.